Wix Web Design 2023: Level 2: Intermediate*Certified Trainer

 - Students who took Part 1 of this course will be most prepared

-Where our 101 Master Course left off, we continue the journey.
+Where our Beginner Course left off, we continue the journey.
 Most courses stop at the basics.
 Now we will take you to the next level of web design.
 Learn professional web design principles from a Wix Certified Trainer.

 Discover the 4 W's of Web Design